jxshh18/team-collaboration-demo/README.md

 # About Me
 Hi!
-I'm Joshua, and I worked on the About Page.
+I'm Joshua, and I am not fantastic.